 There are two scheduled examinations.
 Questions on the exam may consist of multiple-choice, true-false, short answer, or essay questions.
 Tests will cover assigned reading, lecture material, and class discussion topics.
-All exams must be taken at the WKU proctoring center, or at an approved alternate location.
+All exams must be taken at the WKU proctoring center, or at an approved alternate remote location.
 You may set up your appointment online through Topnet.
-You will receive instructions for test registration via email from DL Testing.
-You may contact them at (270) 745-2953 for further questions.
+You may contact DL Testing at (270) 745-2953 for further questions.